Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/Editor_Guide/Joining_Existing_Portal/Joining_Existing_Portal.md

   * Contact(s):  name, title, email, and ORCID, if available
   * Link(s) to homepage and/or other external resources
   * Collection or institution icon – a small image that visually represents the collection, icons that are roughly the same height and width work best
   * Preferred usage rights.
-The portal manager should be able to advice you on this.
+The portal manager should be able to advise you on this.
 It may also be useful to read the following Creative Commons links: https://creativecommons.org/licenses/, http://wiki.creativecommons.org/Data
   * Whether you are publishing a snapshot of your data that will be periodically updated, or you plan to manage the data as a live dataset directly within the portal
   * Source of the Global Unique identifier (GUID) for the specimen records.
 If the specimen records are managed directly within the portal, we recommend letting the portal automatically generate a GUID (UUID) when records are created. _If a data snapshot is published from a local in-house data management system, GUIDs need to be generated locally and then included in the data published to the portal._